Categories of Special Interest

 1895 - 1900

-Terraced single- or two-bay two-storey local authority house, built 1898, on a rectangular plan.
+End-of-terrace single- or two-bay two-storey local authority house, built 1898, on a rectangular plan.
 One of a terrace of eighteen.
-Pitched slate roof with clay ridge tiles, concrete or rendered coping to gable (north) with red brick Running bond chimney stack to apex having stepped capping supporting yellow terracotta pots, and cast-iron rainwater goods on rendered eaves retaining cast-iron downpipes.
-Rendered, ruled and lined walls.
-Square-headed door opening (south) with step threshold, and concealed dressings framing replacement timber panelled door.
-Square-headed window openings (north) with cut-granite sills, and concealed dressings framing one-over-one timber sash windows.
+Pitched slate roof with clay ridge tiles, concrete or rendered coping to gable (south) with red brick Running bond chimney stack to apex having stepped capping supporting yellow terracotta pots, and cast-iron rainwater goods on rendered eaves.
+Rendered, ruled and lined walls; slate hung surface finish to side (south) elevation.
+Square-headed window openings (south) with cut-granite sills, and concealed dressings framing six-over-six (ground floor) or three-over-six (first floor) timber sash windows.
+Square-headed door opening (north) with step threshold, and concealed dressings framing replacement glazed timber panelled door having overlight.
 Street fronted with concrete footpath to front.